ConduitIO/conduit/pkg/plugin/processor/builtin/internal/diff/README.md

   find . -type f -exec sed -i '' 's/golang.org\/x\/tools\/internal/github.com\/conduitio\/conduit\/pkg\/plugin\/processor\/builtin\/internal/g' {} +
   ```

+- The package `golang.org/x/tools/internal/diff/myers` was removed, as it's deprecated.

 - The package `golang.org/x/tools/internal/testenv` was added into the `diff` package,
   as that's the only place it's used.
 It also only includes the required functions.